meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 #### Combining arrays and strings

-You can also create filter expressions that use both the array and the string syntax.
+You can also create filter expressions that use both array and string syntax.

 The following filter is written as a string and only returns movies not directed by `Jordan Peele` that belong to the `comedy` or `horror` genres: